Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

 # To run/view stage 2 model (takes under 10 minutes to fully train and run evaluation):

 Before doing anything, I suggest looking at the stage2model.py code in conjunction with looking at config760.json so you can see what it's doing.
-The majority of your questions around what the keras and tensorflo bits are doing can probably be answered by looking at https://www.tensorflow.org/guide/keras/train_and_evaluate and otherwise googling for other parts of the tensorflow documentation.
+The majority of your questions around what the keras and tensorflow bits are doing can probably be answered by looking at https://www.tensorflow.org/guide/keras/train_and_evaluate and otherwise googling for other parts of the tensorflow documentation.
 The trickiest bit is probably the class Features_in(tf.keras.utils.Sequence) - googling tf.keras.utils.Sequence and/or tf.fit will likely give you the idea of how this works.

 To actually run training/eval: